-Significant and systemic changes to technology support have occurred between 2021-22 and 2023-24.
-Led by a dedicated team of technicians, technical support to staff is provided through a robust work order system, remote support has been enhanced, a refresh of staff devices has occurred, and a new process for supporting students' 1:1 devices has been systematized.
+The significant and systemic changes to technology support that occurred during the 2021-22 school year were continued in 2022-23.
+Led by a dedicated team of technicians, technical support to staff is provided through a robust work order system, remote support has been enhanced, a refresh of staff devices is almost complete, and a new process for supporting students' 1:1 devices has been systematized.
 A central Technology Help Desk continues to provide support to staff to address immediate hardware and software issues and to report when technology at sites is not operational.

 Each school has identified a District-funded Technology Integration Leader (TIL) allowed 6 hours per month or a release period (secondary level) to assist site staff with technology-related curriculum and hardware support.
 These staff attend monthly meetings to coordinate support.
 In-house classes are created by the IT department on a variety of topics.
+2022-23 Highlights

-Important progress during the 2023-24 school year included
+Important progress during the 2022-23 school year included

-- ullet - Upgraded and continued District-wide use of a technology work order system through which all staff can request timely technology support, communicate with technicians, and receive progress updates, - continued enhancement of technicians' capacity to provide remote support for staff, reducing response times for many support requests, - group, individual, and site-based training provided to district staff by two Promethean Education Consultants, - deployment and consolidation of additional systems to centrally manage District devices, including Chromebooks, teacher laptops, copiers, printers, and audio-visual equipment, - a major upgrade to the District website, to include improved IT support resources, and - inclusion of training in IT technicians' regular work schedule.
+- the reorganization of the Department of Information Technology to better support the needs of the District, - continued District-wide use, and planned upgrade of a technology work order system through which all staff can request timely technology support, communicate with technicians, and receive progress updates, - continued enhancement of technicians' capacity to provide remote support for staff, reducing response times for many support requests, - deployment and consolidation of additional systems to centrally manage District devices, including Chromebooks, teacher laptops, copiers, printers, and audio-visual equipment, - planning for a major upgrade to the District website, to include improved IT support resources, and - inclusion of training in IT technicians' regular work schedule.